 One Key Provision, But in the Standard Patent Rights Clause

-Thus, if the written agreement requirement is complied with, universities will always have an obligation to report subject inventions when those inventions are reported to them.
-All inventions made with federal support that meet the definition of subject invention (for which see 35 USC 201(e)) must be reported by the university when reported to the university’s personnel responsible for patent matters.
+Thus, if the written agreement requirement is complied with, universities will always have an obligation to report subject inventions when those inventions are reported to them–but now these subject inventions include ones that are not subject inventions owned by the universities.
+A university may disclose such subject inventions “to protect the Government’s interest,” not the university’s own interest (if any) in these inventions.
+All inventions made with federal support that meet the definition of subject invention (for which see 35 USC 201(e)) must be disclosed by the university to the federal agency within two months (a “reasonable time”) from the time the university’s personnel responsible for patent matters have received a compliant disclosure from the inventor.
 Thus, we are back to one key provision in Bayh-Dole, though it is not in Bayh-Dole at all, but rather in the standard patent rights clause.
 Perhaps, then, the key provision in Bayh-Dole is 35 USC 206:

 The Secretary of Commerce may issue regulations which may be made applicable to Federal agencies implementing the provisions of sections 202 through 204 of this chapter and shall establish standard funding agreement provisions required under this chapter.

-Of course, what has happened is that the Secretary of Commerce (well, originally the Office of Federal Procurement Policy) went ahead and established standard funding agreement provisions that weren’t required under by Bayh-Dole, including the written agreement required of contractor personnel and a prohibition on contractors claiming an interest in inventions made by subcontractors to a federal funding agreement.
-(This sort of thing is to be expected, since the architect of the policy-circumventing Institutional Patent Agreement and then Bayh-Dole moved over to the Office of Federal Procurement Policy to screw up the implementation of Bayh-Dole as well.)
+Of course, what has happened is that the Secretary of Commerce (well, originally the Office of Federal Procurement Policy, but later NIST has done its own tampering) went ahead and established standard funding agreement provisions that weren’t required under by Bayh-Dole, including the written agreement required of contractor personnel and a prohibition on contractors claiming an interest in inventions made by subcontractors to a federal funding agreement.
+(This sort of thing is to be expected, since Norman Latker, the architect of the policy-circumventing NIH Institutional Patent Agreement and who, when the IPA program was shut down as ineffective, drafted Bayh-Dole moved over to the Office of Federal Procurement Policy to

 It’s a mess.
 It’s a mess because university administrators–at least these patent administrators–are pigpens and bring with them their own disasters.
 It’s how they get the big bucks relative to their contribution to the university.
 Other administrators ought to go after them and chase them out, but alas, B’s tend to hire C’s and so reap the whirlwind.

-So, Four Key Provisions in the Standard Patent Rights Clause
+Four Five Key Provisions in the Standard Patent Rights Clause

 - to require a written agreement of all research personnel (f)(2)

-- to report subject inventions within two months of receiving reports (c)(1)
+- to disclose subject inventions within two months of patent personnel receiving disclosure (c)(1)

 - to educate research personnel on the importance of timely reporting (f)(2)

-- to flow down the patent rights clause in subcontracts (g)
+- to flow down the proper patent rights clause in subcontracts (g)

 If inventors elect to retain title, then there’s not much a federal agency can do, short of playing the bully (perhaps in cahoots with the host university) other than to treat the inventors as small business contractors, as required by 37 CFR 401.9.